babboe1/monster-killer-project/README.md

 # first-js-project
-This is a simple web application built by implementing basic knowledge learnt so far on java script such as loops, if statemets .
+This is a simple web application built by implementing basic knowledge learnt so far on java script such as loops, if statemets and funtions.

 ## Table of contents